 This Easter is smashing!
 Literally.

-It’s the early morning of Easter Saturday.
-Some time around 8 o’clock.
+It’s the early morning of Easter Saturday 2018, sometime around 8 o’clock.
 While on a normal Saturday, neither the Corfiots nor most of the island’s guests would have finished their breakfast at this time, today everything is different.
-A lot.
-The roads leading towards Corfu town are jammed, the local busses are packed with both locals and tourist, who is lucky and owns a boat, is heading towards the old port from the sea.
+The roads leading towards Corfu town are jammed, the local buses are packed with both locals and tourist, whoever is lucky enough to own a boat is heading towards the old port from the sea.
 Four cruise ships have anchored along the docks already yesterday.
-In the end it will be ten thousands that gather around Platia and Liston and in the old town’s pitouresque alleys near-by.
+In the end it will be ten thousands that gather around Platia and Liston and in the old town’s picturesque alleys near-by.

-All of them: waiting.
-And keeping their ears wide open to not miss the crucial signal – the chimes of the churches at 11 am!
-The bell’s sound is the signal for every man, woman, and child to throw pottery of all sizes from their windows and onto the streets.
-The spectators applaud this spectacle with loud “Bravo!” shout-outs in languages from Greek to German to English to Russian to Chinese and Spanish and French.
-This is a truly worldwide famous event – spectacular, thought-provoking and joyous.
+All of them, waiting.
+Keeping their ears wide open to not miss the crucial signal – the chimes of the churches at 11 am!
+The bell’s sound is the signal for every Corfiot man, woman, and child to throw pottery of all sizes from their windows and onto the streets.
+The spectators applaud this spectacle with loud “Bravo!” and call out in languages from Greek to German to English to Russian to Chinese and Spanish and French.
+This is a truly worldwide event – spectacular, thought-provoking and joyous.

 All Greeks love a festival, but this pot-throwing party in Corfu tops the lot.